GhanaOfficial Name: Republic of Ghana

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-CRIME: Pick-pocketing, purse-snatching, and various types of scams are the most common forms of crime confronting visitors.
-Travelers have reported these types of theft at crowded markets, beaches, parks, and tourist attractions.
+CRIME: Pick-pocketing, purse-snatching, and financial scams are the most common forms of crime confronting visitors.
+Travelers have reported these types of theft in taxis, at crowded markets, beaches, parks, and tourist attractions.
 Incidences of violent crime, such as armed robbery, are on the rise, including reports of armed robberies in expatriate residential and shopping areas, some beaches (including Kokrobite), and, specifically, the Osu and Ablekuma/Dzorwulu neighborhoods after 10 p.m.
-Victims who resist attackers run a high risk of serious physical injury.
+Victims who resist attackers face a significant risk of serious physical injury.
 Take security measures, such as traveling in groups and avoiding travel at night.
 Avoid travel in communal taxis.
 Travelers who limit their display of jewelry and handle their cash discreetly reduce their vulnerability to crime.
 Pay close attention to those around you or following you, particularly after exchanging money, making a purchase, or withdrawing money from an ATM.
 Travelers should carry limited amounts of cash and only photocopies of key documents.

 Thefts of both luggage and travel documents occur at Kotoka International Airport in Accra and in hotels across Ghana.
 All U.S. citizens should ensure that documents are kept secure at all times (including when leaving the airport) and that baggage is never left unattended.
 Travelers should be wary of all offers of unsolicited assistance at the airport unless from uniformed porters or officials.
 All permanent staff at the airport are issued current ID cards bearing their name and photograph.
 ID cards without a photograph are not valid.
 Travelers who are met at the airport should confirm the identity of their driver, either by requesting proper identification or otherwise verifying that the driver is an official from an organization or a hotel.
 There have been increasing incidences of impostors who approach travelers before the main arrivals area claiming to be the traveler's driver or contact.
 The impostor will have obtained the traveler's name from the board displayed by the official driver in the arrivals area outside the airport.
 The impostor then attempts to extort money from the traveler once the traveler is in the impostor's vehicle.